Netcodr81/BlazorSpinJS/README.md

 </SpinnerContainer>
 ```

-You can configure the following spinner settings
+You can configure any of the following spinner settings

 - Lines
 - Length